Flower Essences can be used to address emotional and spiritual health. Simple to use, they are a valuable modality to consider for any carer.

 Australian Bush Flower Essences

 Easy – you take 7 drops under the tongue, morning and night.
 It is not relevant if you take these essences with or without food.
-Your aim is to take the essence at approximately the same time in the morning and evening for a period (normally 2 weeks) to help instil a new energetic pattern (i.e. break a state of mind/habit/belief).
+Your aim is to take the essence at approximately the same time in the morning and evening for a period (normally 2 weeks) to help instill a new energetic pattern (i.e. break a state of mind/habit/belief).
 If you take an essence for 5 days and then forget, you need to start again in order to fully change an energetic pattern.

 Flower essences will work without ingestion.
 If you have an essence made with brandy that you are uncomfortable taking, you can just place the drops on the top of your head, your temples or on your wrists.
 The energetic imprint of the essence is now in your own auric field and change will be affected.
 You could also stand the essence in hot water to evaporate off the alcohol.